treasure-data/td-jdbc/README.md

 * hive
 * pig

-e.g.
+To run Hive query, specify `type=hive`:

-    jdbc:td://api.treasuredata.com/mydb;type=presto
+    jdbc:td://api.treasuredata.com/mydb;type=hive

-If the 'type' parameter is not specified, the default 'type=hive' is assumed.
+If no 'type' parameter is specified, the default 'type=presto' will be used.

 ### HTTPS / SSL